 Coasts are where land, water and people meet.
 The coastal wetlands of the Great Lakes are key economic drivers and are essential to ensuring high quality water for fish, wildlife and people throughout the Great Lakes basin.
 But over the past two centuries, the Great Lakes region has lost roughly one half of its wetlands.
 Our solution is to collaboratively identify priorities, inform decisions, and communicate the results of coastal wetland restoration and protection investments to improve the health of the Great Lakes.

-To do this, Blue Accounting is helping the Great Lakes Coastal Conservation Working Group, coordinated through the Upper Midwest and Great Lakes Landscape Conservation Cooperative, increase the efficiency of regional coastal conservation and resource management.
+To do this, Blue Accounting is helping the Great Lakes Coastal Conservation Working Group, initiated by the Upper Midwest and Great Lakes Landscape Conservation Cooperative, increase the efficiency of regional coastal conservation and resource management.
 The Working Group has initiated a pilot project for coastal wetland conservation encompassing coastal areas from Saginaw Bay to Sandusky Bay in western Lake Erie.
 The Group is working with practitioners to set regional coastal wetland protection and conservation goals, to identify knowledge gaps and opportunities, invest in decision-making tools, refining ecosystem service metrics, support coastal wetland monitoring programs, and incentivize action at all levels.
 The Blue Accounting team will support these efforts while also providing an online system to track progress and share knowledge.

 Why it Matters Slide Show -Coastal